ilg-deprecated/arm-none-eabi-gcc-build/tests/eclipse/README.md

 ### Quick test

-If the debug session fails to start, start the GDB client in the Debug folder:
+If the debug session fails to start, start the GDB client in the Debug folder, and pass as many commands as needed:

 ```
-.../bin/arm-none-eabi-gdb --nh --nx --iex='set language auto'
+.../bin/arm-none-eabi-gdb --nh --nx --ex='set language auto'
 ```

 ### Elaborate test